topiaruss/pytest-fixturecheck/README.md

 See [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md) for details on how to contribute and [docs/PRE_COMMIT_HOOKS.md](docs/PRE_COMMIT_HOOKS.md) for information about the pre-commit hooks.

+## ⚠️ AI-Generated Code Disclosure

+This project includes significant portions of code that were generated with the assistance of large language models—specifically **Claude 3.7 Sonnet** and **Gemini 2.5 Pro Preview (2024-05-06)**—over an intensive 48-hour development sprint.
+These tools were used to accelerate scaffolding, explore idiomatic patterns, and propose implementations for specific challenges.

+All AI-generated code has been reviewed, integrated, and tested by the author.
+Transparency is important: this project makes no attempt to conceal the involvement of generative AI, and welcomes scrutiny and feedback.

+If you're curious about the design, want to critique the use of AI in open-source development, or have experience with similar approaches, the author invites comments and contributions from both the AI and broader developer communities.

+Your insights—technical, ethical, or otherwise—are welcome.

 ## Project Tags

 This project is tagged with the following keywords to improve discoverability: